Bears love honey. We know this since age 3. But is this true or just another fairy tale? And why doesn’t my cat like it at all?

 Opossums, are North American marsupials which prefer feeding on the honeybees themselves and not the honey, but they’ve been known to empty entire hives and their honey stores.

-Cats completely lack the sweet taste receptor on their tongues, and so do her (she is a lady!) carnivore relatives: the Asiatic lion (with only 470 taste buds on their tongues), sea lions, hyenas, the fur seal, the Pacific harbor seal, the Asian otter, the spotted hyena, the fossa and the banded linsang (the last two are catlike mammals) – as shown in a research that compared the taste genes of 12 meat-eating species with that of the dog, which can taste sweetness.
+Cats completely lack the sweet taste receptor on their tongues, and so do their carnivore relatives: Asiatic lions (with only 470 taste buds on their tongues), sea lions, hyenas, the fur seal, the Pacific harbor seal, the Asian otter, the spotted hyena, the fossa and the banded linsang (the last two are catlike mammals) – as shown in a research that compared the taste genes of 12 meat-eating species with that of the dog, which can taste sweetness.

 The explanation is given by researcher Peihua Jiang, of the Monell Chemical Senses Center, a nonprofit scientific research institute in Philadelphia: “If you primarily eat meat, there isn’t a need to detect carbohydrates [like sugars and starches], so there is no need to keep this receptor intact.”